jlchafardet/my-notes-app-flutter-and-dart/README.md

 ## Contributing

 If you would like to contribute to this project, please fork the repository and submit a pull request.
+Ensure that any changes related to Firebase are well-documented.

 ## License